LostRhapsody/blackgate/README.md

 Next Steps:
 - More Authentication schemes
+- Enhanced rate limiting features (IP-based limiting, custom time windows)
-- A web based user interface with HTMX for speed and simplicity.
+- A web based user interface with HTMX for speed and simplicity

 ## Metrics and Monitoring